c-toolbox/TellUs-SocketUI/frontend/README.md

 ## UI elements

-This is a list of all UI components that can go into the [config message](#config-message) elements list.
+This section lists all UI elements allowed in the [config message](#config-message) elements list.

 Each element requires a unique `id` to track interactions.

+---

 ### Button element